ShreySinha02/wagtail/README.md

 ### 🕒 Release schedule

 Feature releases of Wagtail are released every three months.
-Selected releases are designated as Long Term Support (LTS) releases, and will receive maintenance updates for an extended period to address any security and data-loss related issues.
+Selected releases are designated as Long Term Support (LTS) releases, and will receive maintenance updates for an extended period to address any security and data-loss-related issues.
 For dates of past and upcoming releases and support periods, see [Release Schedule](https://github.com/wagtail/wagtail/wiki/Release-schedule).

 #### 🕛 Nightly releases